 Esquinas de Chatfield usos zanja de agua para regar.
 Limpiar la pantalla de entrada de riego regularmente optimizará la presión del agua.
 No puede nunca haber limpiado la pantalla antes, pero debido a las temperaturas cálidas y agua bajo de que una serie problemas la temporada pasada que estaban todas relacionadas con sucio u obstruido por pantallas.
 Recomendamos limpiar la pantalla de no menos de cada semana durante la temporada de riego.
 Consulte instrucciones adjuntas

 Raw Water Irrigation

-The raw water irrigation system has been turned off for the 2020 season.
-Irrigation water will not be available to owners until the system is turned on around April 30th 2021, weather dependent.
+The raw water irrigation system has been turned on for the season.
+Irrigation water will be available to owners until the system is turned off in the fall, usually around mid-October, weather dependent.
 The District advises that owners clean the intake screens at least once a week and more often during runoff periods.
 Instructions for cleaning your intake screen can be found below.

 Restrictions on the Raw Water Irrigation

-Restrictions for the Raw Water Irrigation will go into effect approximately 2 weeks after the water system is turned on for the irrigation season.
+Restrictions for the Raw Water Irrigation are in effect.
 Irrigation water is available starting at 6:00 p.m. on the day per the below schedule until 7:59 a.m. the following morning: Chatfield Corners Phase/Filing I – Tuesday, Thursday, SaturdayChatfield Corners Phase/Filing II – Wednesday, Friday, Sunday NO WATERING ON MONDAY Please be sure to adjust your irrigation clocks accordingly.
 If you are not sure which Phase you are in, please consult your deed’s property description or look up it up via a Property Record Search on the Eagle County website.